A Thousand Things Happening at Once…

 Intuition would have you believe that it is best to work on any work-related projects first, before tackling any personal projects.
-This is sometimes true, but before you decide, it is important that you ask yourself what the goals involved of your personal projects are.
-Some time management experts recommend that you spend an hour a day, at the start of your workday on projects that move personal goals forward so that your goals don’t dissipate over time.
+This is sometimes true, but before you decide, it is important that you ask yourself about the goals involved in your personal projects.
+Some time management experts recommend that you spend an hour a day, at the start of your work day, on projects that move personal goals forward so that your goals don’t dissipate over time.

-Is it Urgent or is It Important?
+Is it Urgent or Is It Important?

 Do you feel like you’re constantly putting out fires when it comes to managing your projects?
 If you do, it might be time for you to analyze things using the urgent important matrix.
-Across the top are "Urgent and important,” and "Urgent but not important” projects and project tasks.
-The bottom part of the matrix has (from left to right) "Not urgent, but important” and "Not urgent and not important tasks.”
+Across the top are “urgent and important,” and “urgent but not important” projects and project tasks.
+The bottom part of the matrix has (from left to right) “not urgent, but important” and “not urgent and not important tasks.”

-Now, the reason you may feel as though you’re constantly working to put out fires is that you have been focusing in the "Urgent but not important” quadrant of the urgent important matrix.
+Now, the reason you may feel as though you’re constantly working to put out fires is that you have been focusing in the “urgent but not important” quadrant of the urgent-important matrix.
 This is the fastest way to get burnout at your job.
-Other times, those not urgent and not important tasks and projects (such as checking Facebook page) often tend to get our immediate attention.
-You should really focus on urgent and important tasks, and not urgent but important tasks each day.
+Other times, those not urgent and not important tasks and projects (such as checking your Facebook page) often tend to get our immediate attention.
+You should really focus on “urgent and important tasks” as well as “not urgent but important tasks” each day.
 Take a look now at the projects you and your company are working on.

 - Are any of those “not urgent and not important?”
 Eliminate those if you can–if you can’t, they receive the lowest priority.